GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 ## The Entry Scene

 You walk into the cockpit.
-The mission is running long and Joker knows it.
-He doesn't turn around.
+Joker is already defensive before you open your mouth.

-_"Before you say anything — I know.
-We're behind schedule."_
+_"Before you say anything — the estimate was right.
+The relay hop, the handshake, the jump time.
+All correct."_

 Above his seat, the HUD is visible.
 Three bands.
-The yellow band has a sticky note taped slightly crooked: **"77% of your time."** The mission has been spending exactly that long on Omega.
-Joker has not looked at it.
+The yellow band has a sticky note taped slightly crooked: **"77% of your time."** The mission is running long because Omega took longer than he planned for.
+The note is right above his head.
+He put it there himself after the last time.

 You point at it.

 A pause.

-_"...We were always going to land on Omega.
-That's the mission."_
+_"...The landing was always in the plan."_

 He shifts in the seat.
+He knows.

 _"At least I didn't have to make a Citadel run first.
 Nav computer had the coordinates cached — we went in 2183, still in there.
 Some pilots forget that.
 Not me."_